ncatlab/nlab-content/pages/0/9/4/8/28490/content.md

 ## Properties

+\begin{lemma}
+An [[equivalence of categories]] is an isomorphism if and only if it is an amnestic isofibration.
+\end{lemma}
+\begin{proof}
+Every equivalence is [[essentially surjective on objects]].
+If it is an isofibration, it is actually surjective on objects.
+If it is fully faithful and amnestic, then it is injective on objects.
+Under the given assumptions, the equivalence is thus surjective and injective on objects, and full faithfulness implies bijectivity on morphisms, hence it is an isomorphism.
+\end{proof}

 \begin{proposition}
 A [[monadic functor]] is *strictly monadic* if and only if it is also an [[amnestic  isofibration]].
 \end{proposition}